cyberFund/cyberrating/scoring.md

 *Knowledge scoring*:

-Awarded for the existence of a wiki.
+Awarded for the existence of a communty generated knowledge (wiki).
 - `0.15` score.
 For System at `Project`, `Private`, `Pre-Public` stage of development
 - `0.05` score.
 For System at `Public` stage of development

 *Buy/Sell ability scoring*:

-Awarded for presence on the stock exchanges.
+Awarded for availability on a stock exchanges.
 `cryptoassets`:
 - `0.08` score.
 1 exchange
 - `0.16` score.
 2-3 exchanges